gmcdonald/confluence/README.md

 You can leave this as is, it constructs the full filename of the Confluence version to download.
 #####`tarball`
-You can leave this as is, it contructs the tar file to download.
+You can leave this as is, it constructs the tar file to download.
 #####`download_dir`
 The Directory to download the Confluence tarball into.
 Default: /tmp You may want to change that if /tmp gets cleared out regularly or it